 You can run the report with a single DataFrame to analyze the performance of a chosen model.

 If you want to compare the current model performance with the training or past period, you should prepare two DataFrames.
-You can also use a single DataFrame and indicate the corresponding rows that belong to the "Reference" and "Production" ("Current") data.
+You can also use a single DataFrame and indicate the corresponding rows that belong to the "Reference" and "Current" ("Production") data.

 Evidently will treat "Reference" data as a basis for comparison.

-Once you prepare the data, call the report in the Jupyter notebook as ClassificationPerformanceTab, or ProbClassificationPerformanceTab for probabilistic classification.
+Once you prepare the data, call the report in the Jupyter notebook and include the ClassificationPreset.
+You can browse example notebooks in the documentation.

 How to work with the performance report